- UK’s bestselling van becomes petrol-electric plug-in hybrid

 As expected, the production version of the PHEV features the same facelifted exterior as the standard Transit Custom, which was updated in early 2018.
 It also has the newer model's much improved interior, although customised (if you'll pardon the pun) with displays relevant to the hybrid driving experience.

 Ford is still being a little shy about the final technical specification - including the all-important driving range details.
 At the moment it's back to saying it will exceed 300 miles, with around 30 miles available on battery power alone.
 We'll know more once its been officially tested ahead of going on sale in 2019.

 However, Ford has confirmed that payload will be in excess of 1,000kg (1.0 tonne) and given us the final capacity of the batteries: 14kWh, via a liquid-cooled pack of lithium-ion cells mounted beneath the Transt Custom's load area.

-Ford also announced at the IAA that the PHEV will have three driving modes, allowing the driver to control how the electrical energy stored in the batteries is used:
+Ford announced that the PHEV will have three driving modes at the 2018 IAA show, allowing the driver to control how the electrical energy stored in the batteries is used:

 - EV Auto - default setting that makes the decisions about energy usage for you